-This annual statistical report meets the requirement in the Animals (Scientific Procedures) Act 1986 to inform Parliament about the licensed use of animals for experimental or other scientific purposes.
+This annual report meets the requirement in the Animals (Scientific Procedures) Act 1986 to keep Parliament informed about the use of animals for experimental or other purposes.
 It also forms the basis for meeting periodic reporting requirements at EU level.
-Supplementary information with additional tables is also available on the Home Office website.
+There has been criticism in previous years, including from a House of Lords Select Committee, of the report providing too much detail and not being very digestible or reader-friendly.
+Therefore, some changes have been made to improve the contents and layout of this publication with the intention of making it easier to comprehend and follow.